JupiterOne/security-policy-templates/README.md

 Note that the controls mapping is only between a control/procedure document to the requirement, not at the policy level.
-This is because we strongly believe that you must have documented controls and procedures to implement and enforce a high level written policy to be meaningful.
+This is because we strongly believe that you must have documented controls and procedures to implement and enforce a high level written policy.
 Having a written policy by itself without implementation or enforcement does not address the risk of any security or compliance requirement.

 Internally at JupiterOne, we leverage CIS Controls and PCI DSS.
 JupiterOne's